codynhanpham/python_audio_server/README.md

 ### Endpoints
 There are a few endpoints that can be used to control the server.

-For the most up-to-date list and documentation, visit the `/` (home) endpoint.
-For example, `http://127.0.0.1:5055/`.
+For the most up-to-date list and documentation, visit the `/docs` endpoint.
+For example, `http://127.0.0.1:5055/docs`.

 ~~This repo is the Python implementation of the ***exact same*** project I wrote in Rust.
 The `README.md` in the Rust repo has more detailed documentation on the endpoints.
 Check it out at https://github.com/codynhanpham/rust_audio_server~~

 This Python version now has a lot more features than the Rust version.
 The Rust version is no longer maintained, at least for now.
 The documentation there still serves as a good basis for understanding the endpoints.

 #### Common Endpoints
+- `/` (home): A client GUI to control the server.
+This is the easiest way to control the server using the API.
+You can also use the Inspector to see how the requests are made.
-- `/` (home): Get the list of endpoints and the general documentation.
+- `/docs`: Get the list of endpoints and the general documentation.
 Use this to get the most up-to-date list of endpoints and their documentation.
 - `/play/{filename}`: Play an audio file.
 The audio file must be in the `./audio` folder.
 - `/playlist/{playlist_name}`: Play a playlist.
 The playlist must be in the `./playlists` folder.
 - `/playlist/gapless/{playlist_name}`: Play a playlist gaplessly.
 Better than the regular `/playlist` endpoint in most case.